 Direct service providers are responsible for providing all necessary staff to fulfill the health and welfare needs of the beneficiary when paid supports are scheduled to be provided.
-This also includes times when the scheduled direct service worker is absent, unavailable or unable to work for any reason.
+This includes at times when the scheduled direct service worker is absent or unavailable or unable to work for any reason.